 Instructions

-- In a large bowl of an electric mixer or using a hand held mixer, beat the softened vegan baking stick or butter until it is smooth and creamy.
-About 2-3 minutes.
+- In the large bowl of an electric mixer or using a hand held mixer, beat the 1 cup unsalted butter or vegan baking stick until smooth and creamy.
+About 2 minutes.

-- Add in the vanilla and beat till combined.
+- Add in the 1 teaspoon pure vanilla extract and beat until combined.

-- Add half the confectioners’ sugar, water and jam.
+- With the mixer on low speed, slowly add in 4 cups confectioners’ sugar, 2 tablespoons of blueberry jam and 3 tablespoons of water.
 Beat until combined.
 It will look chunky at first.

 Dawn